grouparoo/grouparoo/documents/deployment/getting-started.md

 }
 ```

-This makes an "app" for Grouparoo to run.
-There is an example in the [app-example](https://github.com/grouparoo/app-example/blob/master/package.json) directory.

-### Step 3: Create your `.env` file

 There are some environment variables needed by Grouparoo that need to be set by your host/docker image.
 These variables tell Grouparoo how to connect to your database, which URL to use, etc. In development, we can also load these variables from a `.env` file that lives alongside your `package.json`.

-Create a copy of our [example](https://github.com/grouparoo/app-example/blob/master/.env.example) `.env` file to manage your environment variables locally.
-You can modify the options as needed.
-Make this as a peer to your `package.json` file.
-Note: the `.env` file only works when running in `NODE_ENV=development`.
-On your server, you should set up these same environment variables.
 At minimum, you will need to set the following variables:

+**`.env`**

 ```bash
 PORT=3000